Automattic/jetpack/readme.txt

 = Is Jetpack Free? =
 Yes!
 Jetpack's core features are and always will be free.

-These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts) indexing, [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated publishing](https://jetpack.com/features/traffic/automatic-publishing/), [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.
+These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated publishing](https://jetpack.com/features/traffic/automatic-publishing/), [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.

 = Should I purchase a paid plan? =
-Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, advanced SEO tools, and dedicated priority support.
+Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, SEO tools, and dedicated priority support.

 Not every site requires an extra layer of protection and advanced tools but if your site is important to you, you should [consider upgrading](https://jetpack.com/pricing).

 = Why do I need a WordPress.com account? =

-Jetpack and its services are provided by WordPress.com so for Jetpack to function, a WordPress.com account is required.
+Jetpack and its services are provided by WordPress.com so for Jetpack to function, a (free) WordPress.com account is required.
 (Think of it like a Jetpack account!)

 = I already have a WordPress account, but it's not working.
 What's going on? =

 A WordPress.com account is different to the one you use to log into your self-hosted WordPress.
-If you can log into [WordPress.com])https://wordpress.com) then you already have a WordPress.com account.
+If you can log into [WordPress.com](https://wordpress.com) then you already have a WordPress.com account.
 If you can't, you can easily create one [during installation](https://jetpack.com/install?from=wporg).

 = How do I view my stats? =

-Once you've installed Jetpack your stats will be available on your Jetpack dashboard or on WordPress.com.
+Once you've installed Jetpack your stats will be available on on [WordPress.com/Stats](https://wordpress.com/stats), on the official [WordPress mobile apps](https://apps.wordpress.com/mobile/), and on your Jetpack dashboard.

 = How do I contribute to Jetpack? =